 You will be studying at McGill for less than six months (i.e. for less than one academic semester) as a non-degree student (e.g. exchange, special, visiting)

 - Identification page(s) of your valid passport (photo and signature page)

-- You MAY need a Visitor's Permit or eTA issued by Citizenship and Immigration Canada at your port of entry into Canada.
+- You MAY need a Temporary Resident Visa (TRV/Visitor Visa) or eTA issued by Immigration Canada.
 To determine if you are required to have a visa, please refer to the Citizenship and Immigration Canada website.

 - Permanent Code (the paper form is only required from Special Students in Continuing Studies or in Summer Studies)